 Since 2013, the regional public transport company STMUC operates also Diesel buses.

 No matter which kind you prefer, STMUC has a really comprehensive’n’clear website where you can trace all the routes and check fares also in English.
-Spoiler alert – they are really cheap, as little as 2,20 €uros for three trips up to 5,80 €uros for ten.
-A day pass sets you back as little as 3,50 €uros!
+Spoiler alert: They are dirt cheap, from as little as 2,20 €uros for three trips and up to 5,80 €uros for ten.
+A day pass sets you back the ridiculous amount of 3,50 €uros!

 However, if you don’t mind walking, exploring the city on foot is, obviously, also a great option.